NativeScript/docs-v7/start/ns-setup-linux.md

 With the open-source [NativeScript Command-Line Interface](https://github.com/NativeScript/nativescript-cli) and an IDE or text editor of your choice, you can create, develop, store and build your apps entirely locally, free of charge and anonymously.

 On Linux systems, you can use the NativeScript CLI to develop only Android apps.
-This limitation is caused by the requirements for iOS development.
+This limitation is caused by the requirements for iOS development. <Commment: The sentence about iOS requirments sounds odd to me.
+I think you could reword it if you said, "You cannot use NativeScript CLI to develop iOS apps on Linux because x, y, z." where you specifically state in x, y and z what the limitations are.>

 * [System Requirements](#system-requirements)
 * [Environment Requirements](#environment-requirements)